Skip to main content

 Subsystems Configuration

-This section allows you to tailor various aspects of your unit's functionality, including audio perception, speech capabilities, visual experience, and movement.
-Each subsystem is a toggle, functioning like an on/off switch, giving you complete control over these critical aspects of your unit.
+This section allows you to configure various aspects of your unit’s functionality, including audio perception, speech capabilities, visual experience, and movement.
+Each subsystem functions as an on/off toggle.

 • Full: This setting allows your unit to move freely, without any restrictions.